ballerina-platform/ballerina-dev-website/1.1/learn/how-to-document-ballerina-code.md

   target/              # Compiled executables and other artifacts end up here
 ```

-`ballerina doc` command will read the `Module.md` and prepend it to the generated HTML file.
+The `ballerina doc` command will read the `Module.md` and prepend it to the generated HTML file.

 Check [HTTP module documentation](/1.1/learn/api-docs/ballerina/http/index.html) for sample HTML that has `Module.md` content at the top, followed by the other module constructs.